 Details: Dir.
 Roland Emmerich.
 Perf.
 Jake Gyllenhaal, Dennis Quaid, Emmy Ross.
 20th Century Fox, 2004.

-Synopsis: Global warming takes the world by storm, and paleoclimatologist Jack Hall (Quaid) sets out to save his son, Sam (Gyllenhaal), who’s trapped in the New York Public Library.
-After hundreds of people run to the library for safety, Sam talks to the librarian on duty, and the librarian is later horrified when the others want to burn books to stay warm.
+Synopsis: Global warming takes the world by storm, and paleoclimatologist Jack Hall (Dennis Quaid) sets out to save his son, Sam (Jake Gyllenhaal), who’s trapped in the New York Public Library.
+After hundreds of people run to the library for safety, Sam talks to the librarians on duty, and the librarian is later horrified when the others want to burn books to stay warm.

 Role Call: Shelia McCarthy as Judith—Information Provider (female); Tom Rooney as Jeremy—Liberated Librarian (male)